inzilico/tagSNP/README.md

 * **vcf2haploview.R** converts vcf files into input files for Haploview.
 * **run-tagger.py** a wrapper script to find out tagSNP with Tagger algorithm from Haploview.
 * **proc-tags.py** post-process TAGS created by Haploview.
+* **proc-haploview-tags-01.py** defines the indexes of SNPs tagged by tagSNPs given in ped.TAGS file created by Haploview.

 ### Clustag 2